Grand jury indicts man in Buffalo supermarket shooting

-Assistant district attorney Gary Hackbush said the indictment of Payton Gendron, 18, was handed up Wednesday.

-Gendron, wearing an orange jail uniform and a mask, was silent throughout the one-minute proceeding attended by some relatives of the victims.

-Someone shouted “Payton, you’re a coward!” as he was led out.
+Payton Gendron, 18, wore an orange jail uniform, a mask and handcuffs.
+As he was led out, someone shouted “Payton, you’re a coward!” from the courtroom gallery.
 He is being held in jail without bail.

+Assistant district attorney Gary Hackbush said the first-degree murder indictment, which covers all 10 deaths, was handed up Wednesday.

 Thirteen people in all were shot Saturday at the Tops Friendly Market in a predominantly Black neighborhood of Buffalo.
 Authorities are continuing to investigate the possibility of hate crime and terrorism charges.